cctbx/cctbx_project/sphinx/iotbx/iotbx.cif.rst

 Creating a standalone C++ CIF parser
 ------------------------------------

-Using the ``ucif`` module it is possible to very easily integrate a CIF parser with minimal dependencies into any C++ software.
+Using the :py:mod:`ucif` module it is possible to very easily integrate a CIF parser with minimal dependencies into any C++ software.
 For further details see the `ucif documentation`_.